btsimonh/mpu6050-pigpio-client/README.md

 it uses a pigpio-client modified for i2c functions.

-pigpio allows the use of GPIO, I2C and other hardware functions of the RPi remotely or locally over sockets.

-pigpio style daemons exist for other platforms than the Raspberry Pi.
+pigpio allows the use of GPIO, I2C and other hardware functions of the RPi remotely or locally over sockets; pigpio style daemons exist for other platforms than the Raspberry Pi.

 ## Install